Vaccination

 You might consider asking for a subcutaneous vaccination if:

-• You get keloid scars or
+• You get keloid scars (thick, raised scars) or

 • You are younger than 18 years of age

-Some people might also worry about stigma when they get an intradermal vaccine.
-If so, you can ask for a subcutaneous vaccine.
 People aged 18 years and older can talk with their provider about which type of vaccine (intradermal or subcutaneous) they prefer to get.

 It is helpful to wear loose-fitting clothing and to make sure that the vaccine site is easy to access.
 Your provider might ask you to wait 15 minutes to observe you for reactions.

-The JYNNEOS vaccine is a two dose vaccine with 28 days between doses.
+The JYNNEOS vaccine is a two-dose vaccine with 28 days between doses.
 The vaccine begins to protect you 14 days after your second dose (about 6 weeks after your first dose).
 You should continue to take precautions against mpox between doses.

 It is possible to get sick with mpox after vaccination.
 But after vaccination, you are less likely to be severely sick or be hospitalized.
 Getting vaccinated is still very important.
-CDC offers more information about mpox infections after vaccination.
+CDC offers more information about mpox infections after vaccination

-Reduce your risk of getting sick by continuing to protect yourself after vaccination.
+Reduce your risk of getting mpox by continuing to protect yourself after vaccination.
 This means avoiding close, skin-to-skin contact with people who have an mpox rash.
-For more information about mpox vaccines and other prevention measures, please visit the CDC Prevention website.

-For a record of your mpox vaccination, visit the mpox record request portal.
+For a record of your mpox vaccination, visit the mpox record request portal

-Last updated: February 29, 2024
+Last updated: June 10, 2024

 Opens pdf to download